 is independent of $w_o$.
-Necessary and sufficient conditions for this is that: \\[10pt] a) there is a constant $v^n$ such that \beq \eeq and, in particular, all limits $C^\a$ are finite; \\ b) the vector \eqref{limit-ter}, which can be now be written as
+Necessary and sufficient conditions for this are: \\[10pt] a) there is a constant $v^n$ such that \beq \eeq and, in particular, all limits $C^\a$ are finite; \\ b) the vector \eqref{limit-ter}, which can now be written as